TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-wsbdiskspaceorsfcissue.md

 # WSBDiskSpaceOrSFCIssue

 <!--issueDescription-->
-Your backup operation failed because there might not be enough space on the Scratch folder volumes
+Your backup operation failed because there might not be enough space on the Scratch folder volumes.
 <!--/issueDescription-->

 ## **Recommended Steps**